shrideio/shoebox/src/ci/README.md

 - Troubleshooting

   The most fragile step of the build pipeline is `containerize`.
-It consists of two operations dependent on external services
+It consists of two operations depending on external services.

-    - Fetching secrets from Vault using the Drone secrets plugin
+    - Fetching secrets from Vault using the Drone Vault plugin

+        Check if the secrets value can be fetched through the Drone Vault plugin.
+If the secret values are displayed correctly the cause of the issue is not related to the Drone Vault plugin or Vault configuration.

         ```
         $ drone plugins secret get secrets/data/ci.docker registry_username --repo ciagent/ci.build.sample
         $ drone plugins secret get secrets/data/ci.build.sample hello_world --repo ciagent/ci.build.sample
         ```

-        If correct secret values are displayed the cause of the issue is not related to the secrets plugin or Vault configuration, otherwise check `VAULT_TOKEN` by trying to login using its value and confirm that Access Login Policy is configured correctly as described [here](/src/vault/README.md#acl-policy).
+        Otherwise, check the vault is accesible when logging in using the  `VAULT_TOKEN` value by trying to login using its value and confirm that Access Login Policy is configured correctly as described [here](/src/vault/README.md#acl-policy).

     - Pushing a resulting Docker image to the Docker registry